Mint Review: What To Know About Intuit’s Free Budgeting App

 - No bill payment options

 Mint is a straightforward personal finance management tool.
-This web-based solution takes only a few seconds to set up, and — most importantly — it’s completely free.
-It allows users to monitor their bank accounts, credit cards and loans by seamlessly downloading all their financial data and presenting it all together in a slick dashboard that’s part of its intuitive, easy-to-use web app.
+This web-based solution takes only a few seconds to set up, and — most importantly — you can sign up for free.
+It allows users to monitor their bank accounts, credit cards, loans and even assets like real estate by seamlessly downloading all their financial data and presenting it in a slick dashboard that’s part of its intuitive, easy-to-use web app.

 Mint even has an investment tracking option that lets users compare their portfolios with market benchmarks and visualize their asset allocation all in one place.